bdcht/amoco/doc/overview.rst

 Amoco is composed of 5 sub-packages

 - :ref:`arch <arch>`, deals with
-  CPU architecures' to provide instructions disassemblers, and instructions' semantics for several CPUs, microcontrollers or "virtual machines":
+  CPU architectures' to provide instructions disassemblers, and instructions' semantics for several CPUs, microcontrollers or "virtual machines":